 The SENCO at Sauncey Wood is Mrs Byford.
-Mrs Byford is in school Mondays, Tuesday and Thursday and teaches Year 3 on a Friday.
-She can be contacted via the school office or via email senco@saunceywood.herts.sch.uk.
+Mrs Byford can be contacted via the school office or via email senco@saunceywood.herts.sch.uk.

-The Head Teacher is Mr Lloyd, please email the school office admin@saunceywood.herts.sch.uk if you wish to make an appointment to meet with him.
-If you would like to make a complaint please contact Mr Lloyd who will advise you of the complaints procedure and policy which is available on the policy page of the website.
+The Head Teacher is Miss Harkness, please email the school office admin@saunceywood.herts.sch.uk if you wish to make an appointment to meet with her.
+If you would like to make a complaint please contact Miss Harkness who will advise you of the complaints procedure and policy which is available on the policy page of the website.